Deltaterrasserne

-Deltaterrasserne ("Delta Terraces") is a pre-Inuit occupation archaeological site located near the head of Jørgen Brønlund Fjord on the Peary Land peninsula in northern Greenland.
+Deltaterrasserne is a pre-Inuit occupation archaeological site located near the head of Jørgen Brønlund Fjord on the Peary Land peninsula in northern Greenland.
 It is one of the largest archaeological sites in Peary Land, and was discovered in September 1948 by the Danish explorer and archaeologist Eigil Knuth during the second summer of the Danish Pearyland Expedition.
 Occupied during the period of 2,050–1,750 BC, the site contains features of Independence I and Independence II cultures.

 Function and construction

 Deltaterrasserne was constructed of large, terraced stones, ranging from 5 m to 23 m above sea level.
 Knuth named the site's ruins and caches in order of their descending elevation.
 These are scattered over 800 m of beach terraces in a multicomponent campsite.
 The highest of the terrace sites is named Terrace A. Its three ruins contain tent rings, central hearth, charcoal, and a gravel berm periphery, along with a meat cache.
 Terrace B is located most centrally within the site and also has the most features, including open-air box hearths and dwellings.
 Terrace C contains only one feature, a cache with a paved lower floor.
 Terrace D contains caches, dwellings, and an open-air hearth.
 Terrace E is the lowest of the terraced ruins and features a Stone Age tent ring.
 A striking resemblance has been noted between the Deltaterrasserne dwellings with those from northern Eurasia.